DustinDiazLopez/UIPR-Project-DDL/README.md

 }
 ```

-Change `exampleSalt` to a silly string of characters, e.g., `JILASHdfjskfhalskjdjLKJFHsfhlkjsdjhld` (go crazy!),
+Change `exampleSalt` to a silly string of characters, e.g., `mHjsDfAkJfHtRk`,
 and change the rest of the information (`host`, `port`, `username`, `password`) to match your MySQL configuration.

 #### WARNING!!!